regebro/how-to-diff-xml/talk.rst

 .. note::

+    For these reasons I ended up scratching all of xmldiff, and writing a new library, which we after some discussion and deliberation decided to call
-    This has been released as xmldiff version 2, current version is 2.2.
+    <fanfare> xmldiff!
+This has been released as xmldiff version 2, current
+    version is 2.2.

     ->Almost entirely incompatible